Introduction

 9. Surround Yourself with Supportive People

-Your social circle influences your financial habits.
-Surrounding yourself with like-minded, financially mindful people can keep you motivated and accountable.
+Your social circle affects your financial behavior.
+Just being around like-minded, financially conscientious people can keep you motivated and accountable.

 How to Do It:

-- Join online communities focused on financial independence or personal finance.
+- Get involved in online communities centered on financial independence or personal finance.

-- Discuss financial goals with trusted friends or family.
+- Exchange updates or discuss financial goals with trusted friends or family.

-- Find a mentor who can offer guidance and support.
+- Find a mentor who can provide wisdom and support.

 Being around positive influences helps you stay on track and inspired.